TTLabs/EvaporateJS/README.md

 - `awsRegion`
 - `awsSignatureVersion`

-Returns a unique upload id for the file.
-This id can be used in the `.pause()`, `.resume()` and `.cancel()` methods.

-The `.add()` method returns the Evaporate id of the upload to process.
-Use this id to abort or cancel an upload.
-The id is also passed as a parameter to the `started()` callback.
-If the file validation passes, this method returns an integer representing the file id, otherwise, it returns a string error message.
+The `.add()` method returns a Promise that resolves when the upload completes.

+To pause, resume or cancel an upload, construct a file_key to pass to the respective Evaporate methods.
+`file_key` is the optional file key of the upload that you want to pause.
+File key is constructed as `bucket + '/' + object_name`.

 #### Evaporate#pause()

-`evaporate.pause([id[, options]])`
+`evaporate.pause([file_key[, options]])`

-Pauses the upload for the file identified by the upload id.
+Pauses the upload for the file identified by the object file key or all files.
 If options include `force`, then the in-progress parts will be immediately aborted; otherwise, the file upload will be paused when all in-progress parts complete.
 Refer to the `.paused` and `.pausing` callbacks for status feedback when pausing.

-`id` is the optional id of the upload that you want to pause.
-IF `id` is not defined, then all files will be paused.
+`file_key` is the optional file key of the upload that you want to pause.
+If `file_key` is not defined, then all files will be paused.
+File key is constructed as `bucket + '/' + object_name`.

 #### Evaporate#resume()

-`evaporate.resume([id])`
+`evaporate.resume([file_key])`

-Resumes the upload for the file identified by the upload id, or all files if the id is not passed.
+Resumes the upload for the file identified by the file key, or all files if the file key is not passed.
 The `.resumed` callback is invoked when a file upload resumes.

-`id` is the optional id of the upload to resume
+`file_key` is the optional file key of the upload that you want to resume.
+If `file_key` is not defined, then all files will be paused.
+File key is constructed as `bucket + '/' + object_name`.

 #### Evaporate#cancel()

-`evaporate.cancel(id)`
+`evaporate.cancel(file_key)`

-`id` is the id of the upload to cancel
+`file_key` is the file key of the upload that you want to cancel.
+File key is constructed as `bucket + '/' + object_name`.
+The completion promise rejects after the file upload aborts.

 #### Evaporate#supported